 We’re a family of three and have always had a double kayak – this was great when our daughter was tiny as we could easily squeeze all three of us in.
 Now she is much older; this is no longer possible.

 Now our daughter is older, we’re in the market for a second kayak, but this time will look for the best 1 person inflatable kayak.
-Together with our 2 man inflatable kayak, all three of us can go out on the water together and go on longer trips.
+Together with our 2 man inflatable kayak, all three of us can go out on the water together and on longer trips.

 Next up, you’ll want to consider what you plan on using it for?
 For us, we take our kayak on our camping trips when we know we’ll be near a lake, creek, river or calm water at the beach.
-We don’t tend to go too far, just enough to paddle out on the water and explore the area for a different perspective.
+We don’t tend to go too far, just enough to paddle out on the water and explore the area from a different perspective.

 The kind of water activities you have planned for your kayak will guide you when determining other factors, such as how durable you need your kayak to be.
 So do keep this in mind as you make your way through this guide.